 The Company has a defined contribution pension plan.
 Eligible employees must have worked at least 500 hours in a six month consecutive period from employment start date and be a minimum age of 21 to enroll in the plan.
 Employees may contribute up to the maximum amount allowed by law annually with the Bank, matching 100% of the employee's contribution on the first 5% of the employee's compensation.
-Employer matching contributions charged to expense for March 31, 2020 and 2019 were \$196,000 and \$183,000, respectively.
-The Company accrued for a profit sharing contribution that was paid in April 2020 based on the employee's compensation for the calendar year ended December 31, 2019.
-As of March 31, 2020 and 2019, the employer profit sharing contribution charged to expense was \$213,000 and \$198,000 respectively.
+Employer matching contributions charged to expense for March 31, 2021 and 2020 were \$207,000 and \$196,000, respectively.
+The Company accrued for a profit sharing contribution that was paid in April 2021 based on the employee's compensation for the calendar year ended December 31, 2020.
+As of March 31, 2021 and 2020, the employer profit sharing contribution charged to expense was \$234,000 and \$213,000 respectively.

 Also, the Company has a deferred compensation agreement with active Directors.
 The agreement provides annual contributions of \$2,000 per year, per director, to be paid on January 1st of each year.
 The contributions are used to purchase shares of the Company's stock which are held in trust for the Directors until retirement.
-The total number of shares in the plan as of March 31, 2020 and 2019 is 24,227 and 23,336, respectively.
-The difference between current year and prior year shares outstanding relate to awards of 891 shares.
+The total number of shares in the plan as of March 31, 2021 and 2020 is 25,133 and 24,227, respectively.
+The difference between current year and prior year shares outstanding relate to awards of 906 shares.
 The cost of the shares held by the Trust is deducted from additional paid in capital on the consolidated balance sheets.
-The charge to expense for the annual contribution for the fiscal year ended March 31, 2020 was \$28,000 and \$16,000 for the fiscal year ended March 31, 2019.
-Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2020 and 2019.
-Contribution expense was decreased by \$285,000 for the year ended March 31, 2020 and was increased by \$531,000 for the year ended March 31, 2019.
+The charge to expense for the annual contribution for the fiscal year ended March 31, 2021 was \$18,000 and \$28,000 for the fiscal year ended March 31, 2020.
+Contribution expense was adjusted to reflect the fair value of the shares to the current market price for the years ended March 31, 2021 and 2020.
+Contribution expense was decreased by \$117,000 for the year ended March 31, 2021 and by \$285,000 for the year ended March 31, 2020.